 Authors and publishers are encouraged to send review copies of their recent related books to the following address.
 Received books will be listed as Books Received within the journal's News & Announcements section.

 Copyright / Open Access

-Articles published in Robotics will be Open-Access articles distributed under the terms and conditions of the Creative Commons Attribution License.
-MDPI will insert following note at the end of the published text:
+Articles published in Robotics will be Open-Access articles distributed under the terms and conditions of the Creative Commons Attribution License (CC BY).
+The copyright is retained by the author(s).
+MDPI will insert the following note at the end of the published text:

 Announcement and Advertisement

 Announcements regarding academic activities such as conferences are published for free.
 Advertisement can be either published or placed on the pertinent website.
 For further information, please contact the editorial office.